 Practice self-care.

 Do you know what’s great for reducing stress?
 Doing things you love and taking care of yourself!
-Take time to consider how you can practice better self-care for healing.
+Take time to consider how you can practice better self-care for better management of stressful situations.
 This one looks different for everyone, but you could try meditating, practicing deep breathing, getting creative, spending time with loved ones, or carving out time for your hobbies!

 Get better sleep.